thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciate during this review process.

 # License and Project Status
 The package and other resources are distributed under GNU General Public License v3.0.
 This package is compatible with all operating systems.
 The latest released stable version of elxsi is v1.0.4 & is available to be installed on any local system for general use through pip installer from [Pypi](https://pypi.org/project/elxsi/) (and other indexes) using requirement specifiers.
 Checkout the pip documentation v21.1.1 [here](https://pip.pypa.io/en/stable/) for any information regarding the installer.
-All the  commit-level changes are logged in the ~/changelog.
+All changes are logged in the ~/changelog